-- Enduring humiliating language or being made to feel bad about yourself. - Being asked to give up needs and wishes to satisfy an abusive partner. - Intimidation includes behaviors like breaking things, cornering someone or standing over them in a threatening manner. - Receiving excessive texts, emails or phone calls from a partner.
-Monitoring or checking social media accounts, email or phone without permission. - Spending less time with friends than usual because it is upsetting to a partner. - ♦ Partner is jealous and/or possessive.
+- Enduring humiliating language or being made to feel bad about yourself and other forms of emotional abuse used to undermine self-esteem. - Being asked to give up their needs and wishes to satisfy the abusive partner. - Intimidation includes behaviors like breaking things, cornering someone or standing over them in a threatening manner. - Receiving excessive texts, emails or phone calls from a partner.
+Monitoring or checking social media accounts, email or phone without permission. - Spending less time with friends than usual because it upsets your partner when you do. - Partner is jealous and/or possessive.